Polling vs Webhooks: When to Use One Over the Other

 Native webhooks

-Native webhooks are implemented and emitted by the third-party provider itself.
+Native webhooks are emitted by the source integration.

 Implication